-) has filed all reports required to be filed by Section 13 or 15(d) of the Securities or for such shorter period that the registrant was required to file such reports), an ast 90 days.
-Yes $\boxtimes$ No $\square$ Interactive Data File required to be submitted and posted submitted electronically and posted on its corporate Web site, if any, every l pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller the definitions of "large accelerated filer," "accelerated filer," "smaller reporting of the Exchange Act.
-(Check one): ng Large accelerated filer $\ \square$ Accelerated filer □ Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company ☐ Emerging growth company ⊠ ck mark if the registrant has elected not to use the extended transition period for standards provided pursuant to Section 13(a) of the Exchange Act. $\boxtimes$ Indicate by check mark whether the registrant is No $\ \boxtimes$ a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes Number of shares of the registrant's common sto ck \$0,001 par value outstanding on May 9, 2017: 26,180,116
+all reports required to be filed by Section 13 or 15(d) of the Securities shorter period that the registrant was required to file such reports), and s.
+Yes $\boxtimes$ No $\square$ electronically and posted on its corporate Web site, if any, every to Rule 405 of Regulation S-T (§232.405 of this chapter) during the was required to submit and post such files).
+Yes 🗵 No 🗆 elerated filer, an accelerated filer, a non-accelerated filer, a smaller itions of "large accelerated filer," "accelerated filer," "smaller reporting exchange Act.
+(Check one): Large accelerated filer $\square$ Accelerated filer □ Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company ☐ Emerging growth company ☒ If an emerging growth company, indicate by check mark if complying with any new or revised financial accounting standards the registrant has elected not to use the extended transition period for provided pursuant to Section 13(a) of the Exchange Act. ⊠ Indicate by check mark whether the registrant is a shell com No $\ \ \ \ \ \ \ \ \ \ \ \ \ $ apany (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$

+Number of shares of the registrant's common stock, \$0.001 par value, outstanding on July 31, 2017: 26,260,203